 Now, it depends on how you look at this.
 I’m a night owl.
 I don’t do mornings.
 So, when I say shop early morning, I mean EARLY morning (late to me).
 2 am – 4 am is your best buying time on eBay.
 Why?
 Because the people who are listing at that time of day are having their stuff END at that time of day….how much competition do you think you’ll have for that auction?
 Not much!
 You can easily get in there, bid, and win.
 You can score a bundle for dirt cheap by doing this.

 TypoJoe is a fantastic site.
 It searches eBay for misspelled words.
 Let’s use the necktie example again.
 You type in necktie in TypoJoe and a lot more hits come up.
 Someone spelled necktie like this: nectie.
 Again, the price is low because no one can find it.
-You score.
+You score and can cash in on these mistakes.

 Use Best Offers